theemadnes/mesh-cnbl-internal-01/README.md

 test by creating a virtual machine in the same project / vpc / region as the load balancer in the console, and log into it

 ```
-# replace with your gateway IP
+# replace with your gateway IP, and run this command from the VM
 curl --header 'Host: whereami.mesh.example.com' http://10.128.0.8
 ```